Thank You To Our Judicial Reception Sponsors!

 Ms. Harp frequently participates in events with Albany Law School students, as she is an advocate for mentoring students and young attorneys.
 She also attends other local bar associations and group events.

-RENÉE L. BEHRENS/ FIRST VICE PRESIDENT
+RENÉE L. BEHRENS/ PRESIDENT ELECT

 Renée L. Behrens currently serves as Associate Counsel at the NYS Division of Homeland Security and Emergency Preparedness (DHSES) where she focuses on litigation matters.
 Prior to joining DHSES, Ms. Behrens worked in Counsel’s Office at the NYS Department of Motor Vehicles, as Bureau Chief of the vehicular crimes unit at the Rensselaer County District Attorney’s Office, and as an Assistant District Attorney at the Orange County District Attorney’s Office.
 She specializes in both criminal and civil litigation.
 Ms. Behrens has also served as an adjunct professor at the University of Albany, College of Emergency Preparedness, Homeland Security, and Cyber Security (CEHC) where she has taught a technical writing class on intelligence briefing and a second class on civil liberties.